Claire Coelho

-Claire Coelho (born 16 May 1996) is a retired Australian soccer player, who played for Newcastle Jets in the Australian A-League Women.
+Claire Coelho (born 16 May 1996) is a retired Australian soccer player, who was a goalkeeper (2013–2023) for Newcastle Jets in the Australian A-League Women.
+Since 2024 she has been the Jets' goalkeeper coach.

+Early years

+Claire Coelho was born on 16 May 1996 in Port Macquarie, New South Wales.
+She attended St Agnes Primary School and played touch football in 2008.
+She finished secondary education at MacKillop Senior College in 2014, while representing the Under 18 Women's Country Cricket team as well as signing with Newcastle Jets soccer team at age 18.
+In 2015, at the local Hastings Awards for 2014, she was joint winner of Junior Sportsperson (18 and under) with Paige Leonhardt.

 Club career

 Newcastle Jets, 2014–2023

 Coelho played for the Newcastle Jets from 2014 to 2017.
 During a match against the Brisbane Roar on 26 October 2014, she made 11 saves (9 in the second half) after replacing the starting goalkeeper due to injury.
 The Jets finished the 2014–15 W-League season in fifth place with a record.
 In September 2015, she re-signed with the team for the 2015–16 W-League season, though she did not play.

-During the 2016–17 W-League season, Coehlo made one appearance for the Jets before transferring to Sydney FC.
+During the 2016–17 W-League season, Coehlo made one appearance for the Jets before transferring, on loan, to Sydney FC.
 In November 2016, after coming on for Kelsey Wys due to injury, Coehlo was named player of the match for her shutout in the 1–0 win over Perth Glory.
+In July 2017 she returned to the Jets.

-In March 2023, Coelho announced her retirement.
+In March 2023, Coelho announced her retirement as a player.
+Her last game for the Jets was in April 2023: a 4–0 away loss to Sydney.